-You can grow Giant Fleece Flower in Full sun to partial shade, but you'll get the best flowering if the plants get at least 5 - 6 hours of sun per day.
+You can grow Giant Fleece Flower in full sun to partial shade, but you'll get the best flowering if the plants get at least 5 - 6 hours of sun per day.
 Too much shade can make this very tall and top heavy plant floppy.

 The flowers start in early summer, (May-June) and peek shortly after.
-The plumes will persist until fall, when they then produce attractive seedheads.
+The plumes will persist until fall when they then produce attractive seedheads.

-I don’t know of any cultivated varieties of Persicaria polymorpha.
+To date, there are no cultivated varieties of Persicaria polymorpha.